AfricaHackTrip/PressKit/README.md

 Starting on Sep 24th 2013, we will visit the tech communities of Nairobi, Kampala, Kigali and Dar es Salaam and stay at each place for around a week.
-We'll visit with 10 creatives from Europe and the United States, with two additional places reserved for local participants.
+We'll visit with 8 creatives from Europe.

-During our journey, we will meet local developers software product builders, to learn from each other and to exchange experiences.
+During our journey, we will meet local developers, software product builders, to learn from each other and to exchange experiences.
 We will organize an event at each location we will visit.